Revised October 2015

 For patients who are not receiving routine primary care, PrEP is an opportunity for engagement and retention in care.
 Engagement in primary care should be strongly encouraged, and health maintenance, such as immunizations and standard age-appropriate prevention screening should be offered.
 Clinicians should partner with providers within or outside of their organization to provide services, including subspecialty services, mental health and substance use treatment, case management, navigation and linkage services, housing assistance, and income/benefits assessments.
 Referrals should also be made to support groups if indicated.
 See the HIV Patient Resources Directory for services listed by region.

-Discussions about risk reduction should be tailored according to the patient’s individual needs (see Appendix C for a detailed listing of AIDS-Institute-funded HIV prevention programs that provide risk-reduction counseling).
+Discussions about risk reduction should be tailored according to the patient’s individual needs.
 Clinicians should provide condoms at every visit, and should discuss use of effective contraception and desire to use contraception.
 PrEP users should be counseled to continue use of condoms while using PrEP (see Prevention with Positives, Appendix B, for more information about types of condoms and proper use).

 For patients in serodiscordant relationships with HIV-infected partners who are not receiving ART, clinicians should recommend treatment for the HIV-infected partner and should reinforce this message at each visit.